casper-ecosystem/cep-78-enhanced-nft/README.md

 The `NFTKind` modality specifies the commodity that NFTs minted by a particular contract will represent.
 Currently, the `NFTKind` modality does not alter or govern the behavior of the contract itself and only exists to specify the correlation between on-chain data and off-chain items.
 There are three different variations of the `NFTKind` mode.

-1. `Physical`: The NFT represents a real-world physical item e.g a house.
+1. `Physical`: The NFT represents a real-world physical item e.g., a house.
-2. `Digital`: The NFT represents a digital item, e.g a unique JPEG or a digital art.
+2. `Digital`: The NFT represents a digital item, e.g., a unique JPEG or digital art.
-3. `Virtual`: The NFT is the virtual representation of a physical notion, e.g a patent or copyright.
+3. `Virtual`: The NFT is the virtual representation of a physical notion, e.g., a patent or copyright.

 The `NFTKind` mode is a required installation parameter and cannot be changed once the contract has been installed.
 The mode is passed in as a `u8` value to `nft_kind` runtime argument.